Mythology of The Circus

 Mythology serves a unique function in human understanding.
 It provides frameworks for meaning that operate at multiple levels simultaneously—intellectual, emotional, cultural, personal.
 It creates patterns that help us organize experience without reducing its complexity to simple formulas.

-In developing concepts like the First Movement or speaking of God in terms of coherence rather than supernatural agency, I'm consciously creating what might be called a secular mythology—a set of organizing metaphors that help us navigate reality without requiring supernatural beliefs.
+In developing concepts like the First Movement, the Grand Praxis, the space between consciousness and reality where meaning emerges, I’m consciously creating what might be called a secular mythology for the age of epistemic collapse—a set of organizing metaphors that help us navigate reality without requiring supernatural beliefs but also without surrendering to the nihilistic claim that meaning is merely subjective preference.

-This isn't deception or obfuscation.
-It's recognition that human understanding operates through pattern and metaphor as much as through logical proposition.
-That meaning emerges not just from statements about reality but from frameworks that help us perceive relationships within reality.
+This isn’t deception or obfuscation.
+It’s recognition that human understanding operates through pattern and metaphor as much as through logical proposition.
+That meaning emerges not just from statements about reality but from frameworks that help us perceive relationships within reality, that give us tools for holding tension rather than collapsing it, for walking the wire rather than falling into the abyss.

 My Invitation to You